with-caer/OwC-workbench/README.md

 ## What's Here

+0. `.devcontainer` contains a pre-configured development container for Cargo (Rust) workspaces.

 1. `ops/` contains shell scripts for committing code to, and releasing code from, Cargo workspaces.

-2. `workbench/` contains shell scripts, Packer templates, and Terraform templates for provisioning development environments ("workbenches").
+2. `workbench/` contains shell scripts for provisioning development environments ("workspaces") and [Pulumi](https://www.pulumi.com) templates for exposing them over the internet via Cloudflare tunneling.

 ## License and Contributions